-The REIT has adopted a distribution policy, as permitted under the Declaration of Trust, pursuant to which it makes pro rata monthly cash distributions to Unitholders and causes cash partnership distributions to be made to holders of Class B LP1 Units, Class B LP2 Units and GAR B Exchangeable Units (subject to an election by a Unitholder to utilize the Plan as described below).
+The REIT has adopted a distribution policy, as permitted under the Declaration of Trust, pursuant to which it makes pro rata monthly cash distributions to Unitholders and causes cash partnership distributions to be made to holders of Class B LP1 Units, Class B LP2 Units and GAR B Exchangeable Units.
 The Trustees have full discretion respecting the timing and amounts of distributions including the adoption, amendment or revocation of any distribution policy.